MatthewHaas/genetic_diversity/README.md

 ### Figure S7
 Site spectrum frequency histograms for our a.)
 Natural Stand collection and b.)
 Cultivated collection of Northern Wild Rice (NWR; _Zizania palustris_ L.) based on 5,955 single nucleotide polymorphism (SNP) markers generated via genotyping-by-sequencing (GBS).<br>
 <img src="images/220418_site_spectrum_frequency_separate_classes.png" width="500">

+### Other scripts
+There are some other file preseent in this repository that didn't make it into the manuscript, but are here nonetheless.
+Rather than permanently remove them, the purpose of this section is to briefly explain what they were used for.
+1. [plotting_dv-dp_ratios.R](exploratory_work/plotting_dv-dp_ratios.R) was a script that we used to look at the dv/dp (depth of the variant/total depth of a SNP) to confir that NWR is in fact a diploid.
+The ploidy was briefly called into question because the size of the genome assembly came in at 1.29 Gb, which is much larger than initially expected.
+The output of this script confirmed that NWR is indeed a diploid.
+Later, we also did flow cytometry and the result of that experiment showed that the true size of the NWR genome is closer to 1.8 Gb.